strogiyotec/WanShiTong/postgres/Anomalies.md

 **Example**:

-		negative amounts on customer account are allowed if the total amount on all accounts of that customer is non-negative
+Negative amounts on customer account are allowed if the total amount on all accounts of that customer is non-negative

 ```
- select * from account where name = 'Bob'; | select * from account where name = 'Bob';
+(T1) select * from account where name = 'Bob'; |(T2) select * from account where name = 'Bob';
- UPDATE accounts SET amount = amount - 600.00 WHERE id = 2  | UPDATE accounts SET amount = amount - 600.00 WHERE id = 3;
+ (T2)UPDATE accounts SET amount = amount - 600.00 WHERE id = 2  |(T2) UPDATE accounts SET amount = amount - 600.00 WHERE id = 3;

  id | number | client | amount
 ----+--------+--------+---------
   2 | 2001   | bob    | -400.00
   3 | 2002   | bob    | 100.00
 ```
 As two transactions update two different rows ,they violated consistency and it's allowed in **Repeatable read**

 ### Read only transaction anomaly